Louis Caldera: Family and education

-Caldera, the son of Mexican immigrants, Soledad and Benjamin Caldera, was born on April 1, 1956 in El Paso, Texas.
+The son of Mexican immigrants Soledad and Benjamin Caldera, Caldera was born on April 1, 1956, in El Paso, Texas.
 His family left Texas for California when he was 4 years old, living briefly in public housing in the Boyle Heights neighborhood of Los Angeles before moving to the suburb of Whittier.
 Caldera graduated from Monte Vista High School in 1974.
 He earned a Bachelor of Science degree in 1978 from the United States Military Academy at West Point, New York, then served on active duty from 1978 to 1983, mostly at Fort Dix, New Jersey.
-He went on to enroll at Harvard University and in 1987 earned a joint J.D./M.B.A. degree from Harvard Law School and Harvard Business School respectively.
+He went on to enroll at Harvard University and in 1987, earned a joint JD–MBA degree from Harvard Law School and Harvard Business School respectively.

-While studying at Harvard, he met his wife, Eva Orlebeke Caldera; together they have three daughters - Allegra, Sophia, and Camille, all also Harvard undergraduates.
+While studying at Harvard, he met his wife, Eva Orlebeke Caldera; together they have three daughters - Allegra, Sophia, and Camille, all of whom are Harvard undergraduates.